About

 " O woman, your faith is great; it shall be done for you as you wish. " (Matthew 15:25-28)

-" When we heard it, our hearts melted and no courage remained in any man any longer because of you; for the LORD your God, He is God in heaven above and on earth beneath." " (Joshua 2:9-11)
+" When we heard it, our hearts melted and no courage remained in any man any longer because of you; for the LORD your God, He is God in heaven above and on earth beneath."
+(Joshua 2:9-11)

-Or what about the prayer of the man who loved money, as he was a tax collector, but prayed to God and humbled himself in His sight?
+And what about the prayer of the man who loved money, as he was a tax collector, but prayed to God and humbled himself in His sight?
 Wasn't he justified by his faith in what he said?

 As it is written,